 If you’re cutting a trim no more than an inch thick or 6 inches wide, buying 10-inch miter saw blades should suffice.

-However, our testers suggest using a 12-inch alternative when dealing with wider wood boards or other larger materials.
-Its size also offers more versatility regarding the projects you can handle.
+However, I’d recommend opting for a 12-inch variant when working with wider wood boards or larger materials.
+The added size not only provides a broader cutting capacity but also offers greater versatility in the range of projects you can tackle.

 Material and Coating